-- Alignment of the proposed budget with proposed project activities. - Total cost of the project relative to the perceived benefit (cost effectiveness). - Appropriateness of the budget relative to the level of effort. - Use of existing resources to conserve costs.
+- Alignment of the proposed budget with proposed project activities. - Total cost of the project relative to the perceived benefit (cost effectiveness). - Appropriateness of the budget relative to the level of effort. - · Use of existing resources to conserve costs.

-Other Review Criteria/Factors
+Other Review Criteria

-Other important considerations for NIJ include geographic diversity, strategic priorities (specifically including, but not limited to, those mentioned above relating to priority areas), available funding, past performance, and the extent to which the Budget Worksheet and Budget Narrative (web-based form) accurately explain project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.
+Other important considerations for NIJ include geographic diversity, strategic priorities, available funding, past performance, and the extent to which the Budget Worksheet and Budget Narrative (web-based form) accurately explain project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.